shurik179/XRPdisplay/docs/usage.rst

 (I use Thonny edtor for that).

 Now run `displaytest.py` file for demonstration of the board capabilities.
-This file is amply commented, making it easy to copy.
+This file is amply commented, making it easy to modify.

 Library reference
 #################